 For me, an egg in a glass, cappuccino, and the newspaper – the weekend is off to a good start.

 The perfect egg in a glass:

 How to cook the perfect soft-boiled egg?
 My go-to method is from the American Test Kitchen.
-Every time I use this cooking method, my soft-boiled eggs are a home run and cooked to perfection.
-The perfect soft boiled egg has a firm egg white and soft egg yolk.
+Every time I use this cooking method, my soft-boiled eggs are home run and cooked to perfection.
+The perfect soft-boiled egg has a firm egg white and soft egg yolk.
 The egg in a glass is a simple breakfast dish with a fresh flavor and the slight saltiness of capers, chopped flat-leaf parsley, and Dijon Mustard.

 The American test kitchen method:

 They tested approximately 1000 eggs to perfect the cooking method of a soft-boiled egg.

 First, be sure to use large eggs that have no cracks and are cold from the refrigerator.
 Because precise timing is vital to the success of this cooking method, it is strongly recommended to use a digital timer.
 The whites of an egg are set at 180 degrees F (82 degrees C), while the yolk will cook through if it gets past 158 degrees F (70 degrees C).
 With using only a ½ inch of water, the steam coming off the water is a regular, constant 212 degrees F (100 degrees C) and allows the eggs to cook really quickly, without giving the yolk time to set up.

 You can use this method of steaming the eggs for one to six large, extra-large, or jumbo eggs without altering the timing.
 Cook exactly for 6 1/2 minutes.

 Facts about eggs: